Knowing the self intimately without judgment

-I was already familiar with the energetic significance of the back of the head.
-We all have an energetic vortex there for channeling; also known as the occipital chakra (or alta major).
-Usually, when it starts to tingle it means it is opening up and becoming more active which had been happening to me.
-At the salon, it felt like the dye was "dulling" or covering this area of my head.
-At that moment, I knew, with a sense of resistance that I had to stop dying my hair.
-At least temporarily, I thought.
+I was familiar with the energetic vortex at the back of the head, meant for receiving (channeling) information, known as the occipital chakra (or alta major).
+It felt like the dye was "dulling" or covering this area of my head.
+At that moment, I knew, with a sense of resistance, that I had to stop dying my hair.
+At least temporarily.

-By the time November rolled around, I had a Quantum Healing Hypnosis Therapy (QHHT) session; a hypnotherapy modality founded by Dolores Cannon.
-I had uncovered quite a lot about myself through hypnosis (Past Lives and Life Between Life) the year before, in 2017, so I was ready to dive deeper into my universe.
-I was searching for clarity about myself.
-Although a lot happened in this session, at one point I felt my guides come in; and then I channeled what was happening (which was recorded).
+By November of that year, I had a Quantum Healing Hypnosis Technique (QHHT) session, a hypnotherapy modality founded by Dolores Cannon.
+I had uncovered quite a lot about myself through hypnosis (Past Lives and Life Between Life) the year before, in 2017, so I was ready to dive deeper into my Universe.

-I felt myself drifting far away from this Earth, deep into the Universe.
-There I felt an alignment take place in my bone structure around my chest area.
+I felt myself drifting far away from this Earth in the session, deep into the Universe.
+I then felt an alignment in my bone structure around my chest and shoulders.
 I felt gentle hands holding my lower neck as well.
-These ‘hands’ were moving in an upward motion as if the back of my skull was being gently massaged, cleared, and elongated.
-I was shown that the connection between the occipital chakra, my ears, and my heart space were all connected and that the energy was now flowing more clearly.
+These "hands" were moving upward as if the back of my skull was being gently massaged, cleared, and elongated.
+I understood that the connection between the occipital chakra, ears, and heart was connected.
+The movement of energy within and around my body was now flowing with clarity and ease.

-So, when I got the “green light”, I booked my hair appointment.
-In the two weeks leading up to the hair appointment, I started to remember that I never wanted to dye my hair.
-Although I was starting to get more curious about my natural hair color, I had more moments of horror, as all the negative thoughts, insecurities, and judgments kept popping into my head.
+In the two weeks leading up to my hair appointment, I remembered that I never wanted to dye my hair.
+Although I was starting to get more curious about my natural hair color, I had more moments of horror as all the negative thoughts, insecurities, and judgments kept popping into my head.

-I still wanted to dye my hair, so I decided to go to a different salon that offered a more natural range of hair dyes.
-As I explained things to my new hairdresser, she said, referring to my incoming natural hair, "You never know, you might actually like it!” and that was the turning point for me.
+I decided to go to a different salon that offered a more natural range of hair dyes.
+As I explained things to my new hairdresser, she said, referring to my incoming natural grey hair, "You never know, you might actually like it!"
+That was the turning point for me.
 I had never considered that I may actually like my natural hair!
 I decided to carry on and see it through.

-In the months that went by I couldn't believe the hold that past comments, beliefs, opinions, and judgments had on me.
+In the months that went by, I couldn't believe the hold that past comments, beliefs, opinions, and judgments had on me.
 I nearly caved 100 times.
-It didn't matter how many compliments I heard about my incoming grey hairs, it was what I heard growing up, what I learned from my environment, and cultural conditioning that would fester in my head and play with my emotions.
+It didn't matter how many compliments I heard about my incoming grey hairs; what I heard growing up, what I learned from my environment, and cultural conditioning would fester in my head and play with my emotions.